 Similarly, in finance, machine learning algorithms can be used to analyze vast amounts of financial data to identify trends and make predictions about market performance.
 This can help traders and investors make more informed decisions about their investments.

 Machine learning is a technology and a skill that empowers computers to learn and execute complex operations without human intervention.
 It is a subset of artificial intelligence that focuses on developing algorithms and models that learn from data and improve with experience.

 Machine learning algorithms are dynamic, as they change and adjust over time based on the interaction with data.
 Data mining is the foundation of machine learning, as it involves extracting information from vast amounts of data to reveal patterns and enable statistical predictions.
 Hence, Big Data and Machine Learning are interconnected, where more data processed leads to more accurate predictions.

-Machine learning is made up of three parts – the algorithm at the heart of the decision-making process, the variables and functionalities that make up the decision, and the basic knowledge for which the answer is known and which enables the system to learn.
+Machine learning is composed of three key components, including the algorithm that powers the decision-making process, the variables and functionalities that inform the decision, and the fundamental knowledge for which the answer is known and enables the system to learn.

 * * * * *

 This content was brought to you by VISA, the global leader in digital payments, whose mission is to connect the world with an innovative and secure payment network to enable individuals, businesses, and economies to grow.